 Who can be a mentor?

 All applicants for Registered Membership are expected to have spent a period of time working under the guidance of a mentor who is an experienced ergonomist or human factors professional.
-Wherever possible a mentor should be a Registered Member or Fellow of the IEHF.
+Wherever possible a mentor should be a Registered Member or Fellow of the CIEHF.
 We encourage senior members of the Institute to provide a mentoring service to less experienced colleagues, and to provide this time for free.
 The role of mentor does involve a modest degree of time and effort and as the contribution from the mentor is important to the individual under their guidance, potential mentors should always consider carefully whether they will be able to fulfil the commitment before agreeing to it.

 Where can I find a mentor?

-Mentors should have professional experience within your particular area of work, so you firstly look for a mentor from within your own organisation, although mentors from other routes are acceptable.
+Mentors should have professional experience within your particular area of work, so you firstly look for a mentor from within your own organisation, although mentors in other organisations are acceptable.
 Where a mentor is from outside your organisation, you should meet reasonable expenses incurred by your mentor, although it is important that these are agreed in advance by both parties.
-If you do not know anyone who could be your mentor, you could attend a Regional Group event in your area to meet more people locally, or go to the IEHF’s own Ergonomics & Human Factors conference where there will be lots of people who might be able to help you.
+If you do not know anyone who could be your mentor, you could attend a Regional Group event in your area to meet more people locally, or go to the CIEHF’s own Ergonomics & Human Factors conference where there will be lots of people who might be able to help you.

-Overseas applicants may not always have access to IEHF members.
+Overseas applicants may not always have access to Institute members.
 In these circumstances a mentor holding an equivalent grade of membership with another federated society or organisation, recognised by the International Ergonomics Association or a related professional body, may be acceptable.
 Check with us in advance that such a mentor is likely to be suitable.